Ruby: The King of Gemstones (Unheated & Pigeon Blood)

 Where to buy Ruby Gemstone?

 At GIOIA Fine Jewellery, we offer an extensive collection of natural unheated ruby gemstones, including Burmese, Mozambique, Tanzania origin rubies.
-As a reputable gemstone specialist, all our rubies come with independent certifications from GRS, AIGS or NGI, certified pigeon blood quality.
+As a reputable gemstone specialist, all our ruby gemstones come with independent certifications from GRS, AIGS or NGI, certified pigeon blood quality.
 Visit us today to explore our premium selection of ruby gemstones.

 Have a question on ruby gemstone?